-Undergraduate students doing outstanding work in certain Weinberg College majors may be accepted into one of the accelerated master's programs approved by the Graduate School: chemistry, earth and planetary sciences, economics, French, and linguistics.
+Undergraduate students doing outstanding work in certain Weinberg College majors (chemistry, comparative literary studies, earth and planetary sciences, economics, French, and linguistics) may be accepted into one of the accelerated master's programs approved by the Graduate School.
 These students receive permission to double-count some courses toward both bachelor's and master's degrees so that both degrees can be completed in four years.
-Admission is by departmental invitation only and must be approved by the Graduate School.
-See the Cross-School Options chapter of this catalog, as well as the individual department sections, for more information.

 The approved departmental programs share the goal of selecting and training exceptional students.
 Students are not self-selected but are recommended by the department to the Graduate School for admission.
-Students are officially admitted to the Graduate School only after their credentials have been thoroughly reviewed and approved by the dean of the Graduate School.
-Therefore, students should be aware of these guidelines:
+No particular grade point average in undergraduate courses, however high, automatically entitles a student to participate in an accelerated master's program.
+Students are officially admitted only after their credentials have been thoroughly reviewed and approved by the senior associate dean of the Graduate School.